rppicomidi/midi2piousbhub/README.md

 ## show
 Show a connection matrix of all MIDI devices connected to the hub.
 A blank box means "not connected" and an `x` in the box means "connected."
+A '!' in the box means the dedicated device is routed but is not connected.
 For example, the following shows MIDI OUT of the "keys" device connected to the MIDI IN of the "lead" device.
+The "faders" device in this example is Bluetooth LE MIDI, and is currently not connected, so the connection to the "lead" device is shown with an '!'.

 ```
        TO-> |   |   |   |